-- c) Disbursement of aid is conditional on the recipient government's social policies, such as gender equality. - d) No political, economic or social conditions are attached to aid disbursements.
+c) Disbursement of aid is conditional on the recipient government's social policies, such as gender equality.

-4.)
-Procurement

-- a) Aid is tied to procuring services and inputs from companies in the donor country. - b) Aid is not tied to the procurement of services and inputs from specific companies or countries.

-5.)
-Regulations during implementation

-- a) Aid agreement includes regulations to minimize environmental damage. - b) Aid agreement includes audits by a third-party to reduce corruption. - c) Aid agreement includes regulations to protect workers from unfair labor practices. - d) Aid agreement includes no specific environmental, anti-corruption or labor regulations.

-6.)
-Terms of lending

-- a) Commercial loan at market rates backed by natural resources as collateral. - b) Concessional loan with interest rate of 2% for 20 years. - c) Commercial loan with interest rate of 8% for 10 years. - d) Aid is in the form of a grant (recipient does not need to repay).
+- d) No political, economic or social conditions are attached to aid disbursements. - 4.)
+Procurement - a) Aid is tied to procuring services and inputs from companies in the donor country. - b) Aid is not tied to the procurement of services and inputs from specific companies or countries. - 5.)
+Regulations during implementation - a) Aid agreement includes regulations to minimize environmental damage. - b) Aid agreement includes audits by a third-party to reduce corruption. - c) Aid agreement includes regulations to protect workers from unfair labor practices. - d) Aid agreement includes no specific environmental, anti-corruption or labor regulations. - 6.)
+Terms of lending - a) Commercial loan at market rates backed by natural resources as collateral. - b) Concessional loan with interest rate of 2% for 20 years. - c) Commercial loan with interest rate of 8% for 10 years. - d) Aid is in the form of a grant (recipient does not need to repay). - 7.)
+Reporting - a) Terms of aid agreement are publicly disclosed. - b) Terms of aid agreement are not publicly disclosed.

-7.)
-Reporting

-- a) Terms of aid agreement are publicly disclosed. - b) Terms of aid agreement are not publicly disclosed.

-Appendix C. Weighting Scheme for Aggregate Statistics - Inverse Probability Weights
+Appendix C. Weighting Schema for Aggregate Statistics: Inverse Probability Weights

 The response rate to the 2020 Listening to Leaders Survey was 8.1%.
-In light of this relatively low response rate and imperfect information about the representativeness of our sample vis-à-vis the sampling frame (i.e., the population of interest), we use a weighting scheme to mitigate the potential for bias in our results.
-Consistent with the 2018 Listening to Leaders publication, we employ non-response weights to account for unit non-response (or survey non-response) and to redress potential bias deriving from it.
+In light of this imperfect information about the representativeness of our sample vis-à-vis the sampling frame (i.e., the population of interest), we use a weighting scheme to mitigate the potential for bias in our results.
+Consistent with the 2018 and 2021 Listening to Leaders publications, we employ non-response weights to account for unit non-response (or survey non-response) and to redress potential bias deriving from it.